SharePoint/sp-dev-docs/docs/embedded/tutorials/migrate-abs-to-spe.md

 1. Open a terminal or command prompt.
 1. Navigate to the directory where the Program.cs file is located.
 1. Make sure you have the .NET Core SDK installed on your machine.
 You can check this by running the command dotnet --version in the terminal.
-If the command is not recognized, you can download and install the .NET Core SDK from the official Microsoft website.
+If the command isn't recognized, you can download and install the .NET Core SDK from the official Microsoft website.
 1. Once you have confirmed that the .NET Core SDK is installed, you can build the application by running the command `dotnet build`.
 This will compile the code and generate the necessary binaries.
 1. After the build process is complete, you can run the application by executing the command dotnet run followed by the required arguments.
 The required arguments are:

     - The container-level SAS URL: This is an Azure Blob container level SAS URL.
 It provides access to the container and its blobs.
-    - The SPE tenant ID: This is the tenant you are authenticating against in the SPE.
+    - The SPE tenant ID: This is the tenant you're authenticating against in the SPE.
-    - The SPE client ID: This is the client you are authenticating against in the SPE.
+    - The SPE client ID: This is the client you're authenticating against in the SPE.
-    - The SPE container ID: This is the container you are migrating content to in the SPE.
-For more information on how to get the [container id](/graph/api/filestorage-list-containers)
+    - The SPE container ID: This is the container you're migrating content to in the SPE.
+For more information on how to get the [container ID](/graph/api/filestorage-list-containers)
     - (optional) File name with full path that contains the blob list.
     - (optional) File name with full path where to output failed blobs.